jim-collier/x9git/project/backlog.md

 	- Decided against making `--no-fetch` mean this.
 The flag declines the incoming round trip, which is a perfectly good thing to want against a reachable remote, and the suite itself uses it that way throughout.
 Offline is a state the pre-command fetch discovers, not a flag.

 #### Done - Features and enhancements

+- ✅ Multiple GitHub accounts, chosen by which folder you are in, for both git and gh.
+	- People with two accounts already keep a folder per account.
+A config file maps a folder tree to an account, and everything under it acts as that account - gh, git's credentials, the ssh key, the commit identity.
+	- `~/.config/gitsby/config.shcl` (or `$XDG_CONFIG_HOME`, or `%APPDATA%`), flat `key = value` lines, overridable with `--config FILE` or `GITSBY_CONFIG`.
+With no config file at all, nothing changes.
+	- The ssh-key-and-host-alias trick is no longer needed: over https, git authenticates with the account's own token.
+Keys stay fully supported for anyone who wants them.
+	- `repo url [https|ssh]` converts an existing remote, which is the only thing between an ssh repo and a token.
+	- `account` explains what is configured and which account applies here. `account apply` writes the same rules into the global git config, so plain `git` matches.
+	- `raw git` and `raw gh` run either tool as the folder's account, verbatim, so scripts can use gitsby as a drop-in prefix.

 - ✅ A Windows-native CI/CD pipeline, so the whole thing can be run from Windows and not only from Linux.
 	- `cicd/cicd-win.ps1` runs the same six stages as `cicd/cicd.bash`, with the same options under PowerShell spelling and the same output shape, so the two read side by side.